 To date, Dyson’s robots have been mainly floor-based vacuum cleaners, while these prototypes allow their engineers to study manipulation, robot learning, visual perception and compliant control.
 They even tease their latest ‘big bet’, which involves a flight of stairs.
 What we’re waiting for is a Dyson Motorcycle inspired by their futuristic vacuum cleaners.

-- BoostIQ™ Technology: Automatically increases suction power within 1.5 seconds when extra vacuuming strength is needed—so you get the best clean.
+- BoostIQ Technology: RoboVac automatically increases suction power within 1.5 seconds when extra vacuuming strength is needed for deep cleaning.